ObsidianOwl/CSP4_Simple_Page/README.md

 # CSP4_Simple_Page
-<i class=ComicSansMT></i> Problem: Design and build a web page in response to the prompt 'something interesting about me.'
+<FONT FACE="courier">courier font</FONT> Problem: Design and build a web page in response to the prompt 'something interesting about me.'
 This will be an opportunity to practice using GitHub as you create a simple site.